 Paule Raine BSc FRICS MEWI from Expert Surveyors Limited said:

 “In nearly all cases where a property has a knotweed infestation, a mortgage will only be available if you put in place a professional Knotweed Management Plan provided by an approved contractor – i.e. a contractor who is a member of the Property Care Association and who can provide a 10-year insurance-backed guarantee on completion of the treatment.”

 What do mortgage lenders base their Japanese knotweed policies on?

-Mortgage lenders base their Japanese knotweed policies on one key resource that is worth reading up on if you are considering buying a property with Japanese knotweed: the RICS’ Information Notes called Japanese Knotweed and residential property.
+Mortgage lenders have historically based their Japanese knotweed policies on one key resource that is worth reading up on if you are considering buying a property with Japanese knotweed: the RICS’ Information Notes on Japanese Knotweed and residential property.
 This paper was written in 2012 as guidance for chartered surveyors to be able to assess the risk factors surrounding Japanese knotweed and how it can affect properties.